 For Financial Services firms, reconciliations are an essential tool used to ensure that the firm and its partners are fulfilling their obligations to their clients and complying with the relevant regulations - such as CASS 6 and 7 and the Electronic Money Regulations.

-Without effective reconciliations, process (and technology) issues can be overlooked and risk damage to a firm's reputation, financial penalties, and in extreme situations, can result in a loss of licence.
+Without effective reconciliations, process (and technology) issues can be overlooked and risk damage to a firm's reputation, financial penalties, and in extreme situations, can result in a loss of license.

 Such reconciliations can include, but are not limited to:

 - Bank Reconciliation: Validating deposits and withdrawals recorded on a firm's internal system match their bank account

 - Order Execution Reconciliation: Validating orders recorded in a firm's internal system match the orders recorded and/or processed by their Broker

 - Order Lifecycle Reconciliation: Validating each order has been paid for and/or paid out (can be units or money)

 - Client Money and Asset Reconciliations: Validating client money and/or asset balances are consistent across internal and external records.
 This can be performed at several different levels such as per customer, account, asset, etc.

 The nature of a firm's business will dictate the specific reconciliations that they must carry out, yet regardless, reconciliations in the financial sector generally follow a standard order of events:

 - Obtain the reports needed to perform the reconciliation

 - Formatting of each report to arrive at the inputs used for the reconciliation (This could be a single balance, series of balances or a list of transactions)